-Avocados are fantastic sources of both Vitamin C and Vitamin K, which are two especially good vitamins to stay on top of.
+Avocados are fantastic sources of both Vitamin C and Vitamin K.

-Vitamin C, for example, boosts your immune system like none other and helps protect you against infection and disease.
+Vitamin C, for example, boosts your immune system like none other.
+And helps protect against infection and disease.

 On top of that, Vitamin C supports healthy skin and bone growth.